Skip Breadcrumb and go to Article Content

 You will be given the option to have an internal exam done and have the results documented.

-The nurse will collect evidence looking for the perpetrators DNA on your skin, under your fingernails, in your hair and genital area depending ion the type of assault.
+The nurse will collect evidence looking for the perpetrators DNA on your skin, under your fingernails, in your hair and genital area depending on the type of assault.

 The VIPP nurse may also document injuries by photographing and measuring them.

-Depending on the assault, you also may be asked to provide a urine sample and blood may be drawn for testing for sexually transmitted diseases or potential drugs used in the assault.
+Depending on the assault, you also may be asked to provide a urine sample and blood may be drawn for testing for sexually transmitted infections or potential drugs used in the assault.

 All steps require your consent and you can decline any of the steps.